 You are here

-OSBI Director Ricky Adams has been a law enforcement professional for over 40 years, joining the Bureau as its deputy director in February 2018.
-He began his career at the municipal level with the Elk City and Edmond Police Departments from 1980-1986, before joining the ranks of the Oklahoma Highway Patrol.
-He then continued a 32-year career, serving at every level within the Highway Patrol to include 31 months as the assistant commissioner for the Oklahoma Department of Public Safety.
-He was selected as the 26th chief of the Oklahoma Highway Patrol in 2013 and served Oklahoma in that position until his retirement in November 2017.
-Adams played a key role in the agency’s modernization efforts, the creation of the patrol’s highly successful criminal interdiction troop and major facilities infrastructure upgrades.
-He has commanded patrol operations during many large-scale manhunts and Oklahoma’s natural disasters and was one of the first responders to the 1995 Oklahoma City bombing.
-He has received numerous law enforcement awards and in 2015 was honored by an induction into the Elk City Oklahoma Leadership Hall of Fame.
+OSBI Director Ricky Adams has served as a professional lawman for over 42 years.
+He began his career at the municipal level with the Elk City and Edmond Police Departments before joining the ranks of the Oklahoma Highway Patrol in 1986.
+Adams then continued a 32-year career, serving at every level within the Oklahoma Highway Patrol to include 31 months as the Assistant Commissioner for the Oklahoma Department of Public Safety.
+He was selected as Chief of the Oklahoma Highway Patrol in 2013 and served in that capacity until deciding to retire in November 2017.
+Adams was soon asked to delay retirement and join the Oklahoma State Bureau of Investigation as its Deputy Director in February 2018 and was later unanimously selected as Director, assuming command of the bureau on July 1, 2018.
+Adams is the only Oklahoma Lawman to have come up through the ranks and led both of our state's two largest state law enforcement agencies.

 Adams holds a Master of Strategic Studies Degree from the US Army War College and a Bachelor of Science from the University of Central Oklahoma.
 He is a 2001 graduate of the FBI National Academy and a 2016 graduate of the FBI National Executive Institute.
 He is also a graduate of the CAPSTONE Program at the National Defense University; National Security Management Course at Syracuse University; JTF Commander Course; Harvard University's Black Sea Security Program; General and Flag Officer Homeland Security Executive Seminar, and the Executive Development Program for Oklahoma State Officials, to name a few.